Power costs have been increasing and forecasters predict they’ll continue going up for the foreseeable future.

 5. Opt for a shower, not a bath

-Replacing your shower head with a more efficient model could also save you £45 on your gas bills each year and £25 off their water bills each year.
+Replacing your shower head with a more efficient model could also save you around £60 on your combined heating and water bills each year.
 And there are other low-cost devices you can buy to cut down on your water bills, including tap aerators and washing-up bowls.
 But one of the easiest ways to cut your water use is to remember to turn off the tap when you’re brushing your teeth or shaving.

 6. Wash as much as possible at 30°C